Guide last updated Hester Swift, September 2025

 Finding tools

-See also foreign law databases such as Beck-Online (Germany) and Lexis 360 (France), as well as the UK, EU, foreign and international materials on Lexis®Library and Westlaw International Materials.
+See also foreign law databases such as Beck-Online (Germany) and Lexis 360 (France), as well as the UK, EU, foreign and international publications on Lexis+ UK and Westlaw International Materials (all via IALS Law Databases page).

 For other web resources, search the Eagle-i gateway for "private international law".